sicked-tiger/PTCGPB-Solo/README.md

 - Speed: This is what game speed you want to run at if you have the new speed mod.
   - 2x works with both the old and the new.
   - With the new on be sure to: click the platinmods logo > cog wheel > save preferences > set to 2x speed
-- Language: Select your game language
+- Language: Select your game language.
+In order to change your language > change language settings in mumu > delete the game account data.
+  - English100 is to run it on scale 100 in English.
 - Monitor: Select which monitor you'd like it to run on.
 Try to start the mumu instances in the correct monitor to prevent issues
 - Swipe Speed: The duration of the swipe.
 Increase/decrease it if it's not swiping well on your system.
 - God Pack: Whether you want it to pause on a god pack or to close the emulator to save resources.